just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

     - On the positive side, this allows us to afford to hire students who still have some basic knowledge to develop in order to be productive.
     - I think this is great because it will attract people who propel us forward over time, and avoid accumulating people who coast, by encouraging them to either improve or leave.
 It's much more motivating working with the former people.
-4. If you're assigned a change in compensation, that will take a effect starting in your next pay period, not immediately (current pay period), nor backdated to past hours.
+4. If you're assigned a change in compensation, that will take effect starting in your next pay period, not immediately (current pay period), nor backdated to past hours.

 ## Benefits